Things to Consider Before Getting a Prosthodontic Procedure

 3. Deciding Between Crowns and Bridges for Damaged Teeth

-It’s often recommended when a tooth is still intact but weakened due to decay or injury.
+This option is often chosen when the tooth is still present but needs protection due to decay or injury.

-In contrast, a bridge is used when one or more teeth are completely missing, filling the gap by anchoring a false tooth to the adjacent healthy teeth.
+On the other hand, a dental bridge is used when one or more missing teeth need to be replaced, filling the space by attaching to nearby healthy teeth.

-The decision between a crown and a bridge depends on how many teeth are involved and the condition of the surrounding teeth and gums.
+The choice between these options depends on the number of teeth involved and the overall condition of the mouth.

 4. The Benefits of Dental Implants for Missing Teeth